 I’ve been really looking forward to trying ‘proper cider’, as Tim Wale from Tutts Clump Cider calls cider made in his cidery.
 I must confess that the claim ‘proper cider’ made by Tim regarding his cider sounds very inviting to me.
 But, unfortunately, ciders from this cider maker are currently not available in other parts of Europe than the UK.
 Finally, I was very happy when I saw that Louis from Orchard Box included the award winning Special Reserve from Tutts Clump Cider in the March cider box.
 Review of this cider can be found below.

 Apples: made from a blend of eating, cooking and crab apples from West Berkshire

 Package type: 500ml brown glass bottle with crown cap

 Recommended type of glass: pint glass, white wine glass or flute

-Appearance: pours a cloudy pale golden with a large and quickly dissipating ahite head.
+Appearance: pours a cloudy pale golden with a large and quickly dissipating white head.
 Sparkling.

 Aroma/Nose: The nose is dry and has floral notes with red and green tart apples.
-I can, also, sense leather, barnyard and beeswax.
+I can, also, smell leather, barnyard, and beeswax.
 Judging by the smell I feel I’m gonna love the taste as well.

 Overall: Such high level of acidity is rather typical for German Apfelwein as English cider makers typically use bittersweet cider apples with rather higher pH (low acidity).
 However, the Special Reserve seems to be indeed a proper cider as claimed by Tim from Tutts Clump.
 Judging by the carbonation and the taste you can see that this cider was made using old-fashioned techniques and wild yeast.
 Quite rich and nicely balanced, although I think that those who dislike acidity will not become fans of the Special Reserve.
 Anyway, I loved it and would love to get some more.
 4.5/6